Tanu-N-Prabhu/Autonomous-RC-Car/README.md

 <h2> The materials required for this project are as follows.</h2>

-1. RC Car
+1. 1 x RC Car
-2. Ultrasonic Sensor.
+2. 1 x Ultrasonic Sensor.
-3. Ada-fruit Motor Shield L239D.
+3. 1 x Ada-fruit Motor Shield L239D.
-4. Servo.
+4. 1 xLCD.
-5. LCD.
-6. LED for the brake lights.
+5. 4 x LED for the brake lights.
+6. 2 x Battery holders.
+7. 2 x Bread board for placement of Arduino Uno and Ultrasonic sensor.
-7. Massive amount of batteries.
+8. Massive amount of batteries (10 Volts).

 <h3> Contributors </h3>
 I am the only contributor for this project.
 My name is Tanu Nanda Prabhu, I am fascinated about cars, also I am a car freak, Hence I chose this project which makes me happy.
 Contact me at @ tanuprabhu96@gmail.com